Samlue1119/final_project_yolov8/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Taiwan License - License Owner @01057050andrea @Samlue1119 @90w09 @Bryan9103.